coding-to-music/swagger-nestjs/README.md

 lightbulb

-When the response type is an array, you must indicate it using the array bracket notation ([ ]) around the type or set isArray to true.
+When the response type is an `array`, you must indicate it using the array bracket notation (`[ ]`) around the type or set isArray to true.
 GET /users response is an array of User annotation looks like this:

 ```java
 @ApiOkResponse({ type: [User] })